sharonv153/Online-Course-Management-System/README.md

   <li>Prove knowledge of MySQL by data manipulation, transformation, and extraction</li>
 </ul>

-### Some aspects to consider with this platform are the next:
+### Some aspects to consider with this platform are the following:

 <ul>
   <li>The courses are created by independent creators</li>